All Pokémon Pokopia Moves and Transformations List — How to Unlock Every Move

 TL;DR

-• Moves are split into two types: regular moves (in the move wheel) and transformation moves that require specific conditions
+• Moves are split into two types: regular moves (8 are accessible via the move wheel using the L button) and transformation moves triggered by context-sensitive button presses

 • All moves cost PP to use — restore PP by eating Leppa Berries or using the healing machine at a Pokémon Center once per day